Saturn S-Series: Export markets

-First generation
+First generation (1991)

 First generation SL

-The first generation SL was constructed for model years 1991 through 1995, with the first Saturn rolling off the assembly line in the Spring Hill, Tennessee factory on July 30, 1990, the same day that then-CEO of GM, Roger Bonham Smith, retired.
+The first generation SL was constructed for the 1991 to 1995 model years, with the first Saturn rolling off the assembly line in the Spring Hill, Tennessee factory on July 30, 1990, the same day that then-CEO of GM, Roger Bonham Smith, retired.
 It was maroon with a tan interior.

 From 1991 to 1992, the Saturn SL-series Sedan trim levels consisted of the SL, the SL1, and the SL2.

 The base SL model featured the MP2 5-speed manual transmission only, and it had manual steering.
 On the exterior, the car featured unique hubcaps different from the SL1 and came equipped with only a driver's side exterior mirror (a passenger mirror was a popular dealer-installed option).
 On the inside, the SL featured a standard AM/FM radio with no cassette player and lower-grade cloth material on the seats.
-Some factory options such as power windows, power locks, or cruise control were not available on the SL but Air-conditioning and an AM/FM/Cassette radio were available on the option sheet.
+Some factory options such as power windows, power locks, or cruise control were not available on the SL but air conditioning and an AM/FM/cassette radio were available on the option sheet.
 The SL1 trim level added power steering, a passenger mirror, different hubcaps for the 14-inch wheels, an AM/FM cassette player, and softer cloth material on the seats.
 It featured as standard equipment the same MP2 manual or the MP6 4-speed automatic transmission could be had as an option.
 The SL1 could be optioned with power windows, power locks, power mirror (passenger side only - driver's side retained manual control), cruise control, and air conditioning.
-Both were offered only with the SOHC 1.9L I4 "LKO" engine that produced 85 hp, which was rated at 27 mpg (8.7L/100 km/32 mpg) City, 34 mpg (6.9L/100 km; 41 mpg) Highway.
+Both were offered only with the SOHC 1.9L I4 "LK0" engine that produced 85 hp, which was rated at 27 mpg (8.7L/100 km/32 mpg) City, 34 mpg (6.9L/100 km; 41 mpg) Highway.
 The SL2 trim level featured the MP3 5-speed manual transmission, or the MP7 4-speed automatic transmission, both exclusively with the DOHC 1.9L I4 LL0 engine that was rated at 123 hp, 24 mpg (9.8L/100 km; 29 mpg) City, 34 mpg (6.9L/100 km; 41 mpg) Highway.
 The SL2 also brought body-color bumpers, 15-inch steel wheels (alloys were optional), and higher spec cloth on the seats (including the seatbacks - on SL and SL1 the seatbacks were vinyl).
 SL2's could be optioned with power windows, locks, mirror (again, pass. side only), cruise control, air conditioning, sunroof, and leather seats.
 Anti-lock brakes were available as an option as well, which brought along rear disc brakes.

 For the 1995 model year, the seatbelts were changed from the power passive restraint type to the conventional 3-point type.
 The interior of the vehicle was redesigned with a new dashboard and the addition of a front passenger's airbag.
 The center console was updated as well, adding previously absent cup holders.
 Also for 1995, the SOHC (LK0) engine was given MPFI to create the 100 hp L24 engine.